 Don’t Get Caught By Surprise When Doing the Intelligent Communications Shuffle

-Much has already been written about the ongoing sea change initiated by Microsoft with moving to Microsoft Teams from Skype for Business (SfB).
+Much has already been written about the ongoing sea change initiated by Microsoft with Microsoft Teams replacing Skype for Business (SfB).
 We felt it was time (as we decompress from Microsoft Ignite) to document our list of key changes and adjustments that organizations need to expect or anticipate as part of the inevitable (but in many cases, far from immediate) move to Microsoft Teams.

 IM Becomes Chat

 Skype for Business had instant messaging, but Teams has chat.
 There are three key implications for IT with this switch.
 First, persistent chat will go away in the upcoming Skype for Business Server 2019.
 Second, the messaging experience of the end user will become persistent (versus the short-lived SfB IM).
 Third, chat messages and file sharing will be synchronized across all end user devices.